CREATE FOREIGN TABLE defines a new foreign table in the current database. The user who creates the table becomes its owner.

 )SERVER foreign_server

-OPTIONS (schema_name 'some_schema', table_name 'some_table');After you create the foreign table, you can query and manage data in the foreign table in the same way as in a regular table.
+OPTIONS (schema_name 'some_schema', table_name 'some_table');After creating the foreign table, query and manage its data the same way as a regular table.